codywall/archive-transformer/pages/2013-11-18-csumb-have-new-home-tech-business.md

 ---
-layout: archive
-title: CSUMB to have new home for tech, business
+title: CSUMB to have new home for tech business
 date: November 18 2013
+slug: csumb-to-have-new-home-for-tech-business
 ---